-The District's total OPEB liability of \$843,672 was measured as of June 30, 2018, and was determined by an actuarial valuation as of that date.
+The District's total OPEB liability of \$123,523,605 was measured as of June 30, 2019, and was determined by an actuarial valuation as of that date.

-Actuarial Assumptions and Other Inputs - The total OPEB liability in the June 30, 2018 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial Assumptions and Other Inputs - The total OPEB liability in the June 30, 2019 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Inflation 2.60%

-Salary Increases 2.60% average including inflation

-Discount Rate 3.00%

-Healthcare Cost Trend Rates Initial rate of 7.5% decreasing to an ultimate rate of 4.5% in 2023
+Inflation 2.6 percent Salary Increases 2.6 percent, average, including inflation Discount Rate 3.5 percent Healthcare Cost Trend Rates Initial rate of 6.1 percent decreasing to an ultimate rate of 4.1 percent in over 57 years Retirees' Share of Benefit-Related Costs Varies depending on contract

-The discount rate was based on a yield or index rate for 20 year, tax exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
+The discount rate was based on yield or index rate for 20-year, tax exempt general obligation municipal bonds with an average rating of AA/Aa or higher.

-Mortality rates were based on RP-2014 Adjusted to 2006 Total Dataset Mortality Table projected to the valuation date with Scale MP-2017.
+Mortality rates were based on RP-2014 adjusted to 2006 Total Dataset Mortality Table projected to the valuation date with Scale MP-2016.